In this document we will be using jq to parse JSON, available from Homebrew using

 brew deps foo shows the dependencies that

 Additional commands, including external commands, can of course be written to provide more detailed information.
 There are a couple of disadvantages here.
-First, it means writing Ruby against a possibly changing Homebrew codebase.
+First, it requires writing Ruby against a possibly changing Homebrew codebase.
 There will be more code to touch during refactors, and Homebrew can’t guarantee that external commands will continue to work.
-Second, it means designing the commands themselves, specifying input parameters and output formats.
+Second, it requires designing the commands themselves, specifying input parameters and output formats.